Kay Bailey Hutchison: 1993

 Hutchison was elected Texas State Treasurer in 1990 and served until June 1993 when she ran against Senator Bob Krueger in a special election to complete the last two years of Lloyd Bentsen's term.
 Bentsen had resigned in January 1993 to become Secretary of the Treasury in the Clinton administration.
 Krueger had been appointed by Texas Governor Ann Richards to fill the seat until a replacement was elected.

 A field of 24 candidates sought to fill Bentsen's unexpired term in the May 1993 special election.
 The top two vote-getters were Hutchison (593,338, or 29 percent) and Krueger (593,239, also 29 percent).
-Two conservative Republican congressmen, Joe Barton of Dallas (284,135 or 13.9 percent) and Jack Fields of Houston (277,560, or 13.6 percent) split anti-abortion voters, but even their combined totals, 561,693, would have placed neither in the run-off.
-A fifth candidate, Democrat Richard W. Fisher, son-in-law of former GOP U.S. Representative James M. Collins, polled 165,564 votes (8.1 percent); the remaining candidates had about 6 percent combined.
-Running far behind the pack was the Houston conservative political activist and former crusading journalist Clymer Wright, father of his city's 1991 term-limits initiative.
-Lou Zaeske, an engineer from Bryan, who in 1988 had spearheaded the English-only movement in Texas, polled barely 2,000 votes.

 During the campaign Krueger charged that Hutchison was a "country club Republican" and insensitive to the feelings of minorities.
 In January, the Houston Chronicle reported that both Hutchison and Fields had promised to serve a maximum of two six-year terms in the Senate as part of her support for term-limit legislation for members of Congress.
 In April, the Dallas Morning News reported that Hutchison had repeated her pledge to serve only two terms in the U.S. Senate, if elected, and had also said term limits ought to cover all senators, including Senator Phil Gramm (Republican), who had been elected in 1984 and re-elected in 1990.
 (He would stay in the Senate until 2002.)
 The term-limits legislation never passed, and Hutchison said that she would not leave the Senate in the absence of such legislation, because doing so unilaterally would hurt Texas at the expense of other states in the seniority-driven institution.

 After the initial voting, most of the Barton and Fields voters switched to Hutchison, who won the run-off, 1,188,716 (67.3 percent) to 576,538 (32.7 percent).
 Lower turnout in the run-off resulted in a decrease in Krueger's vote total, by 17,000.
 Hutchison became the first woman to represent Texas in the U.S. Senate.

-Following Hutchison's election in 1993, Texas had two sitting Republican U.S. senators for the first time since Reconstruction, something that would remain through the end of Hutchison's tenure in the Senate.